What is the most important outcome of business analysis activities?

 Help all stakeholders have a consistent and shared understanding of the business problem and the requirements for the solution to the problem.

-A business analyst may have put a lot of effort into understanding the current state of the business, all the details of a complicated processes, terminology and business rules.
+A business analyst may have put a lot of effort into understanding the current state of the business, all the details of a complicated process, terminology and business rules.
 She or he then spent many hours with subject matter experts to understand what they need to achieve, and helped them formulate the requirements, capturing them with diligence and attention to detail.

 But this is not enough.
 Business analyst also needs to ensure that this understanding of the requirements is shared by all stakeholders involved in the business change: